ptsteadman/notebook/stories/summer-of-entropy.md

 "That's something I've heard a few times," Chris said, not adding *from Jewish women*.
 "I don't get it."

-"They got fucked in the ass," said Elkie.
+"They get fucked in the ass," said Elkie.
 "That grosses me out, I couldn't date a man like that.
 It's just my preference."

 One of the other men at the table raised an eyebrow.

 "I mean, all sex is inherently kind of gross," said Chris, and was silent.

-After a few more minutes of listening, Chris scooted away from Elkie to talk to Stephan, a talented .NET developer who had once convinced Chris to experiment with Mono.
-Out of the corner of his eye, Chris watched Elkie talk to a new guy wearing a summer suit.
+After a few minutes, Chris scooted away from Elkie to talk to Stephan, a talented .NET developer who had convinced Chris to experiment with Mono.
+Out of the corner of his eye, Chris watched Elkie.
+She was talking to a new guy, a guy wearing a summer suit.
 She was flirting with him, too.
 Probably making more of an effort, Chris could tell.